menu

 Languages

-The languages spoken by people in this neighborhood are diverse.
-These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the 19th St NW / R St NW neighborhood is English, spoken by 77.3% of households.
-Other important languages spoken here include Spanish and French.
+The most common language spoken in the 19th St NW / R St NW neighborhood is English, spoken by 77.2% of households.
+Some people also speak Spanish (12.3%).

 Ethnicity / Ancestry